BenAuer2021/Mesh-based-Human-Phantom-for-Simulation/README.md

 > The **mesh50_XCAT** phantom provides realistic description of the human body for use in medical research, such as imaging, dosimetry, or radiation therapy.
 Simulation of such phantoms via adequate software capable of modelling mesh-based structures can emulate realistic medical data close to those obtained for actual patients.

 ###### Background
-The Geant4 application for tomographic emission (GATE) remains one of the most commonly used simulation toolkits for medical research [GATE source page](http://www.opengatecollaboration.org) [^1].
+The Geant4 application for tomographic emission (GATE) remains one of the most commonly used simulation toolkits for medical research - [GATE source page](http://www.opengatecollaboration.org) [^1].
 GATE supports the simulation of Positron Emission Tomography (PET), Single Photon Emission Computed Tomography (SPECT), X-ray Computed Tomography (CT), optical, and Compton camera imaging, radiation therapy, and dosimetry in the same environment [^2].

 Most of the simulation software allows building system and phantom geometries based on the combination of simple idealized volumes (i.e. primitives).
 However, primitives are limited to model accurately complex geometries.
 Recent GATE releases (version [8 and 9](http://www.opengatecollaboration.org)) alleviate these limitations by allowing the users to import triangulated surface meshes as stereo-lithography (STL) file format, thus enabling improved accuracy of simulation of phantom geometries.

 Taking advantage of such capability, we developed an STL-based version of the XCAT digitial anthropomorphic phantom[^3][^4], named **mesh50_XCAT**, which provides an advanced anatomical description of the human body for simulation purposes.

-In agreement with the original developer team of the XCAT phantom, we distribute below free of charge (*see Download section*) three versions of the **mesh50_XCAT** phantom with different lengths (**Head only**, **Head-Torso-Abdominal only**, and **Whole Body**).
+In agreement with the original developer team of the XCAT phantom, we distribute below free of charge (*see attached files*) three versions of the **mesh50_XCAT** phantom with different lengths (**Head only**, **Head-Torso-Abdominal only**, and **Whole Body**).
 We provide below a detailled description of the usage in GATE of the phantoms.
-It is understandable that the **mesh50_XCAT** phantom can be used in any software capable of importing STL files (e.g. Geant4) for multiple medical research purposes, such as imaging or dosimetry.
+It is understandable that the **mesh50_XCAT** phantom can be used in any software capable of importing STL files (e.g. Geant4).

 We refer readers interested on the generation, usage, and validation of the **mesh50_XCAT** phantom in the context of brain SPECT imaging to our previous publications.
 We kindly ask users to cite the following publications in their work,
 > - Auer, B., Könik, A., Fromme, T.J., De Beenhouwer, J., Kalluri, K.S., Lindsay, C., Furenlid, L. R., Kuo, P.H. & King, M. A. (2022).
 Mesh Modelling of system geometry and anatomy phantoms for realistic GATE simulations and reconstruction, submitted for publication to Physics in Medicine and Biology.